A Good Buzz

 marketplace honey

-We wanted more bees in our world and in Alameda so we installed several hives on our rooftop.
-We also sponsor several throughout Alameda.
+We need more bees in our world so we installed several hives on our buidling’s rooftops.
+We also sponsor several throughout the areas we serve – over a dozen in all.

 Our hives are tended to by Mike Vigo of The Bee Ranchers.
 We make hyper-local honey for you to enjoy too.
 There’s a lot to discover.